 Your Choice of Oral or Poster

-At the Health Physics Society’s annual meeting, you can choose which type of presentation you prefer.
+At the Health Physics Society's annual meeting, you can choose which type of presentation you prefer.
 Presentations may be in an oral or poster format.
 Oral presentations are 12 minutes, with an additional 3 minutes for questions.
 The Program Committee will make every attempt possible to accommodate your preference.
-For busy sessions, preference will be given on a first come first serve basis based on the submission date.
-So submit your abstracts early to get the best chance for your preferred the presentation type.
+For busy sessions, preference will be given on a first-come, first-served basis based on the submission date.
+So submit your abstracts early to get the best chance for your preferred presentation type.

 Please indicate if you wish to withdraw your abstract in the event that your preference cannot be accommodated.

-Please contact the Program Committee Task Force Chair Tim Taulbee at firstname.lastname@example.org if you would like to setup or sponsor a Special Session.
-There is no cost for setup or sponsorship of a Special Session but space can be limited so contact the Task Force Chair early.
+Please contact Program Committee Task Force Chair Tim Taulbee at firstname.lastname@example.org if you would like to set up or sponsor a special session.
+There is no cost for setup or sponsorship of a special session, but space can be limited so contact the Task Force chair early.

-Do you have a special interest in a Technical Session or specific expertise in a specialized area.
-The Program Committee is always looking for volunteers to serve as Technical Session Co-Chairs.
-Two Co-Chairs are needed for every Technical Session.
-If you are interested in serving as Co-Chair for one of the technical areas, or have questions regarding presentations or the technical topics listed, please contact the Program Committee Task Force Chair: Tim Taulbee at email@example.com
+Do you have a special interest in a technical session or specific expertise in a specialized area?
+The Program Committee is always looking for volunteers to serve as technical session cochairs.
+Two cochairs are needed for every technical session.
+If you are interested in serving as cochair for one of the technical areas, or have questions regarding presentations or the technical topics listed, please contact Program Committee Task Force Chair Tim Taulbee at email@example.com.

-Should you require a Letter of Invitation to apply for a travel VISA, please email the Secretariat at Reception@BurkiInc.com your full name, abstract #, mailing address, country, and passport #.
-Once your registration is completed a visa letter will be emailed.
+Should you require a letter of invitation to apply for a travel visa, please email the Secretariat at Reception@BurkInc.com your full name, abstract number, mailing address, country, and passport number.
+Once your registration is completed, a visa letter will be emailed.